cadets/trace-data/README.md

 ## Identifying Files

-When a file is opened in a CADETS trace, a version 0 (or -1 if the file has already been referenced) is created for the file.
-This version does not reflect a change to the file - it simply provides the path of the file.
+When a file is opened in a CADETS trace, a version 1 (or -1 if the file has already been referenced) is created for the file.
+A version of -1 does not reflect a change to the file - it simply provides the path of the file.
 On reads and writes, the url is an empty string(""), since the url is not an optional field.

 On opens, reads, and closes, an EDGE_FILE_AFFECTS_EVENT will be generated connecting the file and event.
 On writes, EDGE_EVENT_AFFECTS_FILE will be